buerokratt/POC-DMR.Cross-functional-requirements/docs/technical/code-analysis.md

 ## Project Configuration

 The objective for Burokratt is that the project build fails if any rules are violated.
-This will affect local project builds but will also cause the CI pipline to fail, which prevents code with violations from merging to the `main` branch.
+This will affect local project builds but will also cause the CI pipeline to fail, which prevents code with violations from merging to the `main` branch.

 To enable this, the following project settings have been defined: